It Only Takes One Wave To Change You Forever: J-bay South Africa

 Having been cursed in countries south of the border for decades, you would think I would have learned by now as I run out to the reception with a hopeful expression on my face, ‘I just drank the tap water, is that cool?’
 I was feeling awful for some reason, and it wasn’t the water.

 I picked up some gnarly African flu, for four days I was praying to trade it out for anything Montezuma style.
 Illness knocked me out like Mike Tyson at a drunken bar mitzvah.
-I barely enough energy to surf.
+I barely had enough energy to surf.

 There I was dragging my sorry ass out into the surf and then crawling back to bed for the rest of the day.
 Viva vacation.
 I thought I was feeling better and ambled out to find some decent food.
 I’d been living off cough syrup and aspirin for four days.
 I’d eaten so many flavors of cough drops that my tongue felt like the sticky side of a live mousetrap.
 Every thirty minutes I had a full-on fight with my lungs.
 It felt like an epileptic seizure.
 I thought I was going to swallow my teeth.